New York City Police Department corruption and misconduct: Arrest of Michael Premo

 Occupy Wall Street activist Michael Premo was arrested on December 17, 2011, and charged with assaulting an officer.
-Prosecutors argued and the arresting officer gave sworn testimony that Premo "charged the police like a linebacker, taking out a lieutenant and resisting arrest so forcefully that he fractured an officer's bone."
+Prosecutors argued, and the arresting officer gave sworn testimony that Premo "charged the police like a linebacker, taking out a lieutenant and resisting arrest so forcefully that he fractured an officer's bone."

-The defense located a video that was taken by freelancer Jon Gerberg which contradicted the sworn testimony, instead showing officers "tackling [Premo] as he attempted to get back on his feet".
+The defense located a video that was taken by freelancer Jon Gerberg, which contradicted the sworn testimony, instead showing officers "tackling [Premo] as he attempted to get back on his feet".
 Prosecutors claimed no video of Premo's arrest existed, yet the Gerberg video clearly showed an NYPD officer also filming Premo's arrest.
 Nick Pinto of Village Voice wrote that "information provided by the NYPD in the trial was fabricated to such a degree that the allegations made by the police officers have turned out to be quite literally the opposite of what actually happened.

 In March 2013, Premo was acquitted of all charges.

 Shooting of Ramarley Graham

 On February 2, 2012, 18-year-old Ramarley Graham was chased into his Bronx home by a unit of plainclothes NYPD officers.
 Once inside, Graham struggled with one of the police officers near the entrance to a bathroom.
-Graham was shot once in the chest by the police officer, and Graham was eventually transported to Montefiore Medical Center, where he was pronounced dead.
+Graham was shot once in the chest by a police officer, and Graham was eventually transported to Montefiore Medical Center, where he was pronounced dead.
 According to a police spokesperson, there was "no evidence" that Graham was armed.
 Initial statements did not explain what prompted the chase.
-Initially police would not identify the officer who fired the fatal shot, but police said that a small amount of marijuana was found in the toilet.
+Initially, police would not identify the officer who fired the fatal shot, but police said that a small amount of marijuana was found in the toilet.
 The shooting officer was later identified as Richard Haste, and first- and second-degree manslaughter charges were filed against him, to which Haste pleaded not guilty at his arraignment four months after the shooting.
 After the arraignment hearing, the Bronx District Attorney said that the shooting was unjustified, since Graham had no weapon.
 In the time between the shooting and the arraignment, the Graham family demanded justice.
 "The shooting of Mr. Graham has become a flash point in the roiling debate over police aggression; his family has taken part in several vigils and rallies to press for criminal charges in the case, as well as highlight what some critics say is a bias shown by the police against young men of color," The New York Times reported.

 After a judge threw out the manslaughter charges against Haste due to a technicality in the proceedings of the first grand jury, a second grand jury voted not to file charges against Haste, leading the Graham family to demand a federal investigation into the unjustified police shooting.

 A lawsuit filed against the city was settled for $3.9 million in 2015.